Tom Fitzpatrick

 Artist Statement

 For me, the process typically begins with sketchbook explorations examining gesture, proportion, and facial structure.
-Along the path, ideas of “How it will render”, and “How hard will this be to code” are popping up around each turn.
+Along the path, “How it will render” and “How hard will this be to code” pop up as well.
 The early studies both elaborate and investigate how posture and form can suggest emotion and personality for a character in progress.
 Selected concepts move forward into more detailed drawings and digital refinement, where final layered adjustments help clarify structure and visual intent.

 This phase-like process allows my ideas to evolve while preserving immediacy - and inspiration from - the original sketch.
 In my final result the focus is on structure, line, and also how form work together to express character and movement.